-Streams is the architecture which handles sending data from the Knowledge Graph to Yext’s consumer-facing systems, like Search, Pages, and Listings.
+Streams is the architecture that handles sending data from the Knowledge Graph to Yext’s consumer-facing systems, like Search, Pages, and Listings.
 Streams can handle traversing relationships in the Knowledge Graph so that consumer systems can receive data from related records.
-Streams is also extremely efficient - it handles processing all updates to data and regenerates only the records for which those updates are relevant, so downstream systems can simply consume the records produced by Streams and ensure their data is always up-to-date.
+Streams is also extremely fast and efficient — it handles processing all updates to data and regenerates only the records for which those updates are relevant, so downstream systems can simply consume the records produced by Streams and ensure their data is always up-to-date.

 In order to leverage the capabilities of Streams in external applications, a user must define a Content Endpoint.
 The user can then fetch data from this endpoint via the Content API, or create a Content Webhook for proactive updates based on this endpoint configuration.